Derde van alle Nederlanders vreest vliegreis niet meer te kunnen betalen

 THE NETHERLANDS NEEDS SCHIPHOL

-• In 2021, Schiphol was the world's third-busiest airport by international passenger traffic.
-At its peak the airport connected almost 72 million passengers per year.
+In 2023, Schiphol was the world's third-busiest airport by international passenger traffic, connecting 61 million passengers.

-• Restricting the number of flight movements at Schiphol Airport will damage the Netherlands' economy and make it harder and less affordable for Dutch families to travel.
+Restricting the number of flight movements at Schiphol Airport will damage the Netherlands' economy and make it less convenient and less affordable for Dutch families to travel.

-• Reducing flights at Schiphol will do nothing to reduce overall travel demand.
+Capping flights at Schiphol will do nothing to reduce global aviation.
 Instead flights will simply be diverted to other European airports while emissions and overall pollution remain the same.

 SCHIPHOL NEWS